open-guides/og-aws/README.md

 -	🔸Lambda is a new technology.
 As of mid 2016, only a few companies are using it for large-scale production applications.
 -	🔸Managing lots of Lambda functions is a workflow challenge, and tooling to manage Lambda deployments is still immature.
 -	🔸AWS’ official workflow around managing function [versioning and aliases](https://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html) is painful.
+-	🔸Lambda Functions must end in less than five minutes.
+If it is still running after that time it will be destroyed, considered failed and relaunched up to three times.
+-	🔸Any pending threads existing at the end of the caller function gets killed and the lambda is considered ended.
+If you raise background process (manually in python or by the normal node.js flow) you must ensure all threads are joined before let the function end.

 🚧 [*Please help expand this incomplete section.*](CONTRIBUTING.md)